The following internet links are offered as a route into related sources of information.

 National Hill Climb Association

-The Controlling Body for Motor Sport in the United Kingdom is the MSA, based at Colnbrook near London.
-The MSA’s powers and responsibilities are contingent upon appointment by the F.I.A. in Geneve, Switzerland as the appropriate authority in Great Britain to control and develop Motor Sport.
+The Controlling Body for Motor Sport in the United Kingdom is Motosport UK, based at Colnbrook near London.
+The MSUK’s powers and responsibilities are contingent upon appointment by the F.I.A. in Geneve, Switzerland as the appropriate authority in Great Britain to control and develop Motor Sport.

-The MSA’s website contains much additional information of use to persons interested in starting hillclimbing or sprinting.
+The MSUK’s website contains much additional information of use to persons interested in starting hillclimbing or sprinting.

 The International Authority for the Control and Development of Motor Sport is the F.I.A.